On Generalizations of the Nonwindowed Scattering Transform: Introduction

 More generally, the $m$-layer wavelet scattering transforms $S_{\text{cont},q}^m f: \R_+^m \rightarrow \R$ and $S_{\text{dyad},q}^m f: \Z^m \rightarrow \R$ are defined as

 This is similar to working with a windowed scattering transform with a finite number of layers.
 However, our operator is different from the operator $S_J$ in \cite{mallat2012group} because it does not contain the filter $A_J$ to aggregate low frequency information, so the scale parameter in our formulation is not bounded above or below.
-With this formulation, we create different norms and prove Lipschitz continuity to $C^2$ diffeomorphisms that holds for an arbitrary, finite number of layers.
+Additionally, because the averaging filter is replaced $\Lb^q (\R^n)$ norms, our representation is fully translation invariant rather than translation invariant as $J \to \infty$.

+As for the significance of using $\Lb^q (\R^n)$ norms to replace the averaging filter, there is one area with direct application: quantum energy regression tasks \cite{QMWavelet1}, where a representation that is similar to the rotation invariant representation in Section 6.2 has already been used for quantum energy regression.

+Given a configuration of atoms, we would like to estimate the ground state energy of the configuration.
+Suppose we have a molecule with $K$ atoms with nuclear charges $z_k$ and nuclear positions $p_k$ with $k = 1, \ldots, K$.
+The state $x$ of a molecule is given by Due to how we have defined our state, we would like our representation to have the following properties: \begin{itemize} \item \textbf{Permutation Invariance}: the energy should not depend on the index of the molecules. \item \textbf{Deformation Stability}: small deformations of the molecule should only lead to small changes in energy of the system. \item \textbf{Isometry Invariance}: the energy should be invariant to group actions such as translations, rotations, and other general isometries. \item \textbf{Multiscale Interactions}: molecules have many interactions terms, and these interaction terms depend on the pairwise distance between atoms (i.e. short range covalent bonds and longer range Van Der Waals interactions). \end{itemize}

+The rotation invariant version of our scattering transform in section 6 satisfies permutation invariance, deformation stability, and has multiscale interactions based on the proofs we've provided.
+We do not prove isometry invariance, but the operator is rotation and translation invariant.

+Motivated by DFT theory, the paper \cite{QMWavelet1} uses a dictionary of one and two layer scattering norms with $q = 1$ and $q = 2$ to get (at the time) state-of-the-art results for energy regression tasks for planar molecules.
+In particular, scattering operators with $q = 1$ scaled with the number of atoms in the system and $q =2$ encoded pairwise interactions.
+The motivation for using $1 < q < 2$ comes from \cite{QMWavelet2, QMWavelet3}, which based on the Thomas–Fermi–Dirac–von Weizs{\"a}cker model \cite{CANCES20033}, also use scattering norms with $q = 4/3, 5/3$.
+Later papers, like \cite{QMWavelet2, QMWavelet3}, use a similar representation, involving spherical harmonics, for 3D quantum energy regression.

+Generalizing to stochastic processes, one can also consider scattering moments \cite{mallat2012group, bruna2013audio}, which have similar desirable properties as the nonwindowed scattering transform.
+Applications include, but are not limited to, audio texture synthesis \cite{bruna2013audio} and cosmology \cite{allys2019rwst}.
+The main idea in all these applications is that the nonwindowed scattering transform has desirable mathematical properties and provides a small number of relevant descriptors for high dimensional, complicated data.

 \begin{remark} We can replace all the modulus operators with any contraction mapping (or use different contraction mappings in each layer) in the definition above, and all the proofs in the rest of this paper will still work.
 In particular, the modulus can be replaced with a complex version of the rectified linear unit (ReLU) nonlinearity, $\max(0, \text{Re}(a_{i}))_{i = 1, \ldots, n}$ for $a \in \mathbb{C}^n$, which is a popular choice for complex neural networks.
 Nonetheless, we will use the modulus operator throughout this paper without any loss of generality. \end{remark}